4D Blog

 Asymmetric encryption is widely used across the internet and operates on a simple concept: both the client and the server have public and private keys.
 The public key encrypts the communication, while the private key decrypts it.
 The server and the client can freely distribute their public keys without concern for potential interception, as the public key only permits encryption.
 Without the private key, decryption of the communication is not possible.

 In 4D, asymmetric encryption is utilized for the HTTP server, the HTTP client, and the communication between 4D Server and 4D Remote.
 For the HTTP server, the certificate and its corresponding key must be placed in the project folder.
-For communication between the 4D Server and 4D Remote, the certificate and key can either be stored in the Resource folder of the 4D Server, or the 4D Server can generate its certificate automatically.
+For communication between the 4D Server and 4D Remote, the certificate and key can either be stored in the Resource folder of 4D Server (the resource folder is next to the 4D Server executable), or the 4D Server can generate its certificate automatically.
 The HTTP client and the 4D Remote generate their certificates automatically.

 Unlike symmetric encryption, asymmetric encryption ensures encryption but not authentication.
 This means it cannot guarantee that the server being communicated with is the intended server.
 This vulnerability can lead to server impersonation and man-in-the-middle (MITM) attacks (where an attacker intercepts the communication between the client and server).